MartinvonBerg/wp-fotorama-gpxviewer/readme.md

 1. Preparation of Images (optional)

     - Generate Thubnails and rescale your Images.
     I used "ImageResizer for Windows" rescaled the former full-size images and generated thumbnails.
-The Thumbnails have to have '_thumb', '-thumb' or '150x150' in their filename (e.g. image1-thumb.jpg).
+The Thumbnails have to have '_thumb', '-thumb', '200x150' or '150x150' in their filename (e.g. image1-thumb.jpg).
 The minimum size should be 64 x 64px.
 Best is 150 x 150px.
     Optionally you can store the Thumbnails to a subfolder './thumbs' but that is not required.
     If you do not provide thumbnails the full-scaled images will be used.
 This will increase load time.